Changissnz/nu_merchant_principal/README.md

 If this much can be stated on open frameworks, what guarantees would open frameworks bring to prospective users?
-A few vantage points are to be looked at to for bases to
-be formulated on what protections and opportunities open frameworks offer if adopted, especially if these frameworks enable proprietary calculations.
+A few vantage points are to be looked at for bases to be formulated on what protections and opportunities open frameworks offer if adopted, especially if these frameworks enable proprietary calculations.
 This class of calculations are given this name due to attributes on their procedural